 WHY TAILINGS MANAGEMENT MATTERS

-The health and safety of our workforce and host communities and the protection of the environment are fundamental to our extensive tailings management system and approach.
-Our objective is to have zero fatalities, zero catastrophic failures and zero unplanned discharges from any of our TSFs.
+The health and safety of our workforce and local communities and the protection of the environment are fundamental to our extensive tailings management system (TMS).

-Our Tailings Management Policy outlines our continued commitment to managing our tailings responsibly and effectively across our sites globally and includes our commitment to implement the Tailings Standard at applicable TSFs.
-This policy is intended to be implemented in conjunction with our Environmental, Human Rights and Social Performance policies and associated management systems.
+Our Tailings Management Policy defines our commitment to the safe, responsible and effective management of tailings facilities across all sites.
+This policy is implemented in conjunction with our Environmental, Human Rights and Social Performance policies and associated management systems.

 OUR TAILINGS MANAGEMENT JOURNEY TO DATE

-FCX established a Tailings Stewardship Program, which, over the last 20 years, has evolved into our comprehensive Tailings Management System (TMS).
-Our TMS, led by our expert team of tailings professionals, includes specific programs to address the various aspects of TSFs – over all phases of the TSF lifecycle – while promoting continuous improvement.
-Through our TMS, we systematically seek to identify and analyze, then eliminate or mitigate failure modes, to minimize the risk of failure scenarios associated with our TSFs.
-The TMS incorporates applicable regulations and international best practices.
+Freeport-McMoRan Inc. (FCX) established a Tailings Stewardship Program more than 20 years ago, and it has evolved into our comprehensive TMS.
+Our TMS, led by our expert team of tailings professionals, comprises specific programs to address the various aspects of TSFs – over all phases of the TSF lifecycle – while promoting continuous improvement.
+Through our TMS, we systematically analyze potential failure modes, then work to eliminate or mitigate them to minimize the risk of failure scenarios associated with our TSFs.
+The TMS incorporates applicable regulations and international best practices, including the integration of the Global Industry Standard on Tailings Management (Tailings Standard).

-FCX has comprehensive measures in place to help ensure our TSFs are designed, built, operated, closed, and monitored to minimize risk.
+FCX has comprehensive measures in place to help ensure our TSFs are designed, constructed, operated, closed, and monitored/maintained to minimize risk to our workforce, local communities, and the environment.
 The TMS comprises specific programs to address aspects of tailings planning, design, operation, maintenance, surveillance, and risk management over the TSF lifecycle.
-Although there is some overlap among the categories, our safeguards generally fall within four categories: 1) Engineering practices and safe designs 2) Adherence to construction and operational parameters through monitoring and use of technology 3) Multi-tiered oversight and 4) Adherence to practices grounded in continuous improvement and learning from past experiences, including industry failures and best practices.
+Although there is some overlap among the categories, our safeguards generally fall within four categories: 1) Engineering practices and safe designs 2) Adherence to construction and operational parameters through monitoring and use of technology 3) Multi-tiered oversight and robust management of change and 4) Adherence to practices grounded in continuous improvement and learning from past experiences, including industry failures and best practices.

 IMPLEMENTATION OF THE GLOBAL INDUSTRY STANDARD ON TAILINGS MANAGEMENT

-In 2020, FCX supported development of and committed to working towards implementation of the Global Industry Standard on Tailings Management (Tailings Standard).
-The Tailings Standard was developed through an independent, multi-stakeholder process co-convened by the ICMM, United Nations Environment Programme, and the Principles for Responsible Investment.
-The Tailings Standard requires mining operators to take responsibility and prioritize the safety of TSFs through all phases of the facility’s lifecycle and strives for zero harm to people and the environment.
+FCX implemented the Global Industry Standard on Tailings Management (Tailings Standard) which requires mining operators to take responsibility and prioritize the safety of TSFs through all phases of the facility’s lifecycle and strives for zero harm to people and the environment.
 The Tailings Standard includes 77 requirements across six key areas – design, construction, operation and monitoring of tailings facilities, management and governance, use of integrated multi-disciplinary knowledge, engaging with affected stakeholders, emergency response and long-term recovery, and public disclosure.
-FCX also played a leadership role in the development of the Conformance Protocols for the Tailings Standard and the ICMM Tailings Management Good Practice Guide.
+FCX also applies the Conformance Protocols for the Tailings Standard and the ICMM Tailings Management Good Practice Guide.

-As a member of the International Council on Metals and Mining, FCX implemented the Tailings Standard for all TSFs with Extreme or Very High potential consequences based on credible failure modes by August 2023 and is committed to implement the Tailings Standards by August 2025 for all other TSFs that have not been deemed Safely Closed.
-As part of our Tailings Standard conformance, we have been reviewing our Closed TSFs to determine which are ready to be deemed Safely Closed as defined by the Tailings Standard.
-For a TSF to be designated as Safely Closed, FCX conducts an internal review, including a suite of detailed technical evaluations, which are supported by multidisciplinary team risk assessments.
-The designation must be approved by the appropriate Accountable Executive (AE) and confirmed by the Independent Tailings Review Board (ITRB).
+FCX implemented the Tailings Standard at applicable TSFs and conformance has been achieved, including independent verification, a process that occurs every three or five years, depending on the consequence classification of associated TSFs.
+We also have reviewed our closed TSFs and determined which are deemed Safely Closed, as defined by the Tailings Standard.
+For a TSF to be designated as Safely Closed, FCX conducted an internal review, including a suite of detailed technical evaluations, which were supported by multidisciplinary team risk assessments.
+The designation was approved by the appropriate Accountable Executive (AE) and confirmed by the Independent Tailings Review Board (ITRB) and/or senior independent reviewer.

 CONSEQUENCE CLASSIFICATIONS FOR OUR TAILINGS STORAGE FACILTIES

 To determine the consequence classification for our TSFs, FCX conducts risk assessments.
-TSF risk assessments include risk identification, analysis (including consequence classification) and evaluation used to determine which measures are, or should be, in place to eliminate or minimize risk.
+TSF risk assessments include risk identification, analysis and evaluation to determine which measures are, or should be, in place to eliminate or minimize risk.
+Outcomes also inform TSF consequence classification.

-The risk assessment focuses on potential physical failures of each of the TSFs, which may include instability, slope failures, excessive slope erosion, overtopping of the impoundment and internal erosion.
+The risk assessment focuses on potential physical failures of each TSF, which may include instability, slope failures, excessive slope erosion, overtopping of the impoundment and internal erosion.
 For the purposes of the assessment, FCX defines a TSF failure as the unintended loss of the structural containment where the tailings and water released could be impactful.

-During the risk assessment process, a multidisciplinary team reviews TSF-specific detailed data and engineering analysis, expertise from team members, case histories, and regulatory data to identify how a TSF failure may occur and what factors exist that make the potentially credible failure mode more or less likely (considering the site-specific knowledge base, existing robust controls and uncertainties), and ultimately determine which are credible failure scenarios.
+During the risk assessment process, multidisciplinary teams use available information such as TSF-specific detailed data and engineering analysis, expertise from team members, case histories, and regulatory data to identify how a TSF failure may occur and what factors exist that make the potentially credible failure mode more or less likely (considering the site-specific knowledge base, existing controls and uncertainties), and ultimately determine which are credible failure scenarios.
 A credible failure scenario comprises of a credible failure mode (CFM) and an associated consequence that is technically feasible considering analysis and expert opinion on a minimum threshold of possibility of occurrence during a structured analysis process.

-FCX integrates our value of safety into our tailings programs by taking a conservative approach to consequence classification (see diagram below for additional detail).
+One of the ways FCX integrates safety into our tailings programs is by taking a conservative approach to consequence classification (see diagram below for additional detail).
 Our definitions for consequence classification align with the Tailings Standard except as outlined below:

 - If there is one or more permanent Population at Risk – including the public, employees, or contractors – the CFM is classified as Extreme.
 In contrast, the Tailings Standard considers Population at Risk greater than 1,000 people to be classified as Extreme.